Here’s how I made a huge change to my bathroom at very little cost thanks to B&M self adhesive floor planks:

 You may also like: Bathroom makeover ideas on a budget

-If you are not able to make it to a B&M store, or if if they are out of stock, I have since discovered that B&Q do very similar vinyl planks which work out only slightly more expensive per square metre.
+If you are not able to make it to a B&M store, or if if they are out of stock, I have since discovered that Amazon have a selection of very similar vinyl planks, some of which work out only slightly more expensive per square metre:

 The finished floor can be seen in the photo at the top of the page.
 I am so happy with the finished result.
 Not only does the floor look great but it’s lovely and warm underfoot too.
 I was so impressed with the vinyl planks I went on to use them again in my kitchen makeover.
 To be clear, this is not an ad, I paid for the flooring myself.